 Costs for food and drinks in Iceland

 Do your groceries at the Bonus.
-This is the discount supermarket and for real a lot cheaper than any other supermarket in Iceland.
+This is the discount supermarket and is a lot cheaper than any other supermarket in Iceland.

 If you want to explore Iceland on a budget, adapt a bit.
 Forget your meals from home and eat local foods.
 Local fish and Skyr (Icelandic Yoghurt) can be bought for reasonable prices as they come from Icelandic soil.
 A simple pasta for two can easily be prepared for a couple of dollars.
-You just might doubt to leave the cheese away…
+You just might have to leave out the cheese…

 Here are some prices from Icelandic supermarkets: